process-project/iee/doc/api/pipelines.md

 ```

-Response: OK
+Response: OK with :id of the computation

 ## `GET /api/projects/:project_id/pipelines/:pipeline_id/computations/:id`

-Get statuses of computations for each step
+Get status of each step's for a given :project_id, :pipeline_id and :id of the computation

 Response body: